moxious/ottoman-contributions/README.md

 are only checking for err !# null; when an index build fails, err === null, but "meta" is telling you why.
 (Arguably this is a problem with the Couchbase node SDK, that index fail should be an actual error)

+Side note:  we observe errors in Ottoman when trying to do stuff with models before ensureIndices() has called its callback.
+Would like to talk about that a bit, and it would be desirable that when that callback fires, we can be sure the indexes are in place enough to be functional, since there is a lot of follow-on code that happens, which will use them.

 ### Ottoman Array Field Types have a bug